vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 There is something we can use here that will work great, known as a ParallelFor.
 ParallelFor is a very common multithreading primitive that nearly every multithreading library implements.
 A ParallelFor will split each of the iterations of a for loop into multiple cores automatically.
 Given that UpdateAnimation is done on each character and its standalone, we can use it here.

 Cpp17 added parallelized std::algorithms, which are awesome, but only implemented in Visual Studio for now.
 You can play around with them if you use VS, but if you want multiplatform, you will need to find alternatives.
+You can find some more information about the parallel algorithms here [7](https://devblogs.microsoft.com/cppblog/using-c17-parallel-algorithms-for-better-performance/), and if you want to learn about std::algorithms in general, this cppcon talk gives a overview [8](https://www.youtube.com/watch?v=2olsGf6JIkU)

 One of the parallel algorithms is std::for_each(), which is the parallel for we want.
 If we use that, then the code can now look like this.